COMPLEX REGIONAL PAIN SYNDROME (CRPS)

 WHAT IS CRPS?

-Complex regional pain syndrome (CRPS) is a common and debilitating chronic pain disorder that usually occurs after a minor injury to the hand or foot.
+Complex regional pain syndrome (CRPS) is a common and debilitating chronic neuropathic (nerve) pain disorder that usually occurs after a minor injury to the hand or foot.
 It can also occur after more significant traumas, for example surgery to the hands, feet or to other parts of the body like the knees or shoulders.
 It has previously also been called Causalgia, Reflex Sympathetic Dystrophy (RSD), and Reflex Neurovascular Dystrophy (RND).
 It is still not entirely certain why and how CRPS occurs, but we do know that it can be a disabling and excruciatingly painful condition that in some cases can last a long time.

 CRPS is characterised by certain changes to the painful area which might include exquisitely sensitive skin (where even a light brush could be painful), swelling, redness, warmth, and changes to the way the hair and nails grow.
-The hand or foot may not function correctly and cramps can occur.
+The hand or foot may not function correctly, and cramps can occur.
 Later on, the area can look mottled and feel cold.

-CRPS CAUSES
+CRPS CAUSES AND MECHANISMS

-It is not clear what causes CRPS.
-There must first be a triggering injury like a ligament strain, sprain, laceration, or surgery.
-The injury does not need to be severe to trigger CRPS.
-Once triggered, changes in the function of nerves occur.
-Nerves carry sensation (feeling and touch), motor information (telling muscles how to move) and drive other functions like blood flow, which affects sweatiness and colour changes within the skin.
+Once triggered, changes in the function of the nerves and immune system occur.
+Nerves carry sensation (feeling and touch), motor information (telling muscles how to move) and other functions like blood flow, which affects sweatiness and colour changes within the skin.
 This can lead to stiffness and weakness too.

 WHO GETS CRPS?